 8. Engage in Mindfulness Practices

-Mindfulness practices, such as meditation or yoga, can significantly aid in the process of self-forgiveness.
-These practices help you stay present and reduce feelings of anxiety.
-Mindfulness encourages you to observe your thoughts and emotions without judgment, making it easier to process difficult feelings.
+Mindfulness practices, such as meditation or yoga, actually help facilitate the process of self-forgiveness.
+These practices help you to live in the moment and to reduce feelings of anxiety.
+Mindfulness encourages you to observe your thoughts and feelings in a nonjudgmental manner, which makes it easier to sift through difficult feelings.

 9. Reflect and Reaffirm